mikejoh/gk/CAPA/README.md

 ## Artifacts

-Are packaged as tarbals and gzipped by default.
+Are packaged as tarballs and gzipped by default.
 Skip by specifying `archive.none=false`.

 Artifact garbae collection for artifacts you dont need can be done with `OnWorkflowCompletion` or `OnWorkflowDeletion`.